adamlgreen/adamlgreen.github.io/questions.md

 #### Pleiotropy, Genetic Diversity, and the Precautionary Principle
 * How should we evaluate the ecological risk associated with gene-drives?
 To reiterate a previous question, but on a larger scale: can we perturb a complex, multidimensional system (in this case, an ecosystem, not a human body) without wreaking havoc?
 * Is genetic diversity an inherent good?
 For example, one might argue that just as crop monocultures are more susceptible to certain novel viruses, we humans too might be more susceptible to novel pathogens if we increase genetic homogeneity at key disease-related regions in the genome.
-* Regarding pleiotropy and unintended consequences, should we follow the precautionary principle and assume that there is no free lunch vis-à-vis biology?
+* Regarding pleiotropy and unintended consequences, should we follow the precautionary principle and assume that there is no free lunch with respect to biology?
 * Certain positive traits (e.g., creativity) are moderately [genetically correlated](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4590283/) with psychopathologies like schizophrenia and bipolar disorder.
     1. Would parents selecting against these psychopathologies also be indirectly selecting against traits like creativity?
 (This assumes that creativity is highly heritable.)
     2. Assuming that creativity is a public good, how do we reconcile this apparent asymmetry in incentives?
 That is, how do we solve the collective action problem of maintaining beneficial types of genetic diversity when prospective parents are incentivized to select against it?

 ### <a name="privacy"></a>Privacy, GINA, and Discrimination
 * How do we deal with concerns about privacy and the ease with which genetic data can be de-anonymized?
 * Will the Genetic Information Nondiscrimination Act (GINA) do enough to protect the individual, both in the employment and health insurance contexts?
+What about life insurance, which it does not apply to?
 * What sort of arrangement will intelligence agencies and direct-to-consumer genetic testing companies come to?
 (For example, [FamilyTreeDNA shared data](https://www.nytimes.com/2019/02/04/business/family-tree-dna-fbi.html) with the F.B.I.)

 ### <a name="embryology"></a>Embryology and Reproductive Medicine
 * Realistically, in a round of IVF, what percentage of embryos will extract, implant, and come to term successfully?
 How does this vary with maternal and paternal age?
-* What is IVF like for a mother, both mechanistically (i.e., what are the steps) and emotionally?
+* What is IVF like for a mother emotionally?

 ### <a name="synthetic_bio"></a>Synthetic Biology
 * How far away are we from chromosome, gamete, or whole embryo synthesis?
 What about iterated embryo selection?